AbhiramBelorkar/spring-boot-microservices/README.md

-# spring-boot-microservices
+# Spring-boot-microservices
 This repository contains the latest source code of the spring-boot-microservices project

 # Services Overview
-Product Service
+- Product Service
-Order Service
+- Order Service
-Inventory Service
+- Inventory Service
-Notification Service
+- Notification Service
-API Gateway using Spring Cloud Gateway MVC
+- API Gateway using Spring Cloud Gateway MVC

 # Tech Stack
 The technologies used in this project are:

-Spring Boot
+- Spring Boot
-Mongo DB
+- Mongo DB
-MySQL
+- MySQL
-Kafka
+- Kafka
-Keycloak
+- Keycloak
-Test Containers with Wiremock
+- Test Containers with Wiremock
-Grafana Stack (Prometheus, Grafana, Loki and Tempo) API Gateway using Spring Cloud Gateway MVC
+- Grafana Stack (Prometheus, Grafana, Loki and Tempo)
+- API Gateway using Spring Cloud Gateway MVC
-Kubernetes
+- Kubernetes